tvkent/tvkent.github.io/2_CV.md

 ### Presentations

+__Kent TV__, Platts A, Wright SI, and the BMAP Consortium (2019) Conserved sequence evolution and polyploidy in 32 Brassicales genomes.
+Poster at SMBE, Manchester, England

 __Kent TV__, Platts A, Wright SI, and the BMAP Consortium (2019) Genome Evolution After Whole Genome Duplication in 32 Brassicales Species: Ghosts of Polyploidy Past.
 Talk at the Atwood Colloquium in Ecology and Evolutionary Biology, Toronto ON

 __Kent TV__, Platts A, Choi J, Wright SI, and the BMAP Consortium (2017, 2018)